Coastal Georgia Botanical Gardens

-Coastal Georgia Botanical Gardens is a former USDA plant-introduction station that has developed into a 51-acre botanical garden.
+Coastal Georgia Botanical Gardens is a former USDA plant-introduction station that has developed into a public 51-acre multipurpose farm and green space.
 It is located is Chatham County, Georgia, south of Savannah.

 History

 The garden's collection began in the late 1880s when property owner Mrs. H. B. Miller planted three giant Japanese timber bamboo (Phyllostachys bambusoides) plants.
 By 1915 an impressive bamboo grove developed, which drew the attention of noted botanist and plant explorer David Fairchild.
 In 1919 Barbour Lathrop, a friend of Fairchild, purchased the site from Mrs. Miller for $5,430 and leased it to the United States Department of Agriculture (USDA) for $1.

 Noted plant explorer Frank Meyer, David Bisset and Alfonso McClure were vital players in the development of the facility as a federally funded plant-introduction station throughout the mid-20th century.
 In 1979 the USDA closed the site and in 1983 deeded it to the University of Georgia; it remains part of the College of Agricultural and Environmental Sciences.